 “A large, sustained decline in the Australian dollar could drain liquidity through margin calls and renewal of foreign exchange hedges.
 Similarly, increased member transfers between funds could cause the sector to sell assets to increase cash holdings as a buffer against future transfers,” the central bank said.

-It also warned that “if system-wide early withdrawals and additional withdrawals from members in retirement were to occur abruptly and unexpectedly”, this could also create liquidity pressures for some funds.
+It also said that “if system-wide early withdrawals and additional withdrawals from members in retirement were to occur abruptly and unexpectedly”, this could also create liquidity pressures for some funds.

 In contrast, the Association of Superannuation Funds of Australia (ASFA) released new research just days before the RBA’s report, challenging the view that superannuation funds pose a risk to financial stability.

-Instead, ASFA argued that super funds strengthened Australia’s economy by boosting national savings, reducing reliance on foreign capital, and acting as a stabilising force during downturns.
+Instead, ASFA said that super funds strengthened Australia’s economy by boosting national savings, reducing reliance on foreign capital, and acting as a stabilising force during downturns.

-The association pointed out that during periods of heightened volatility, super funds tend to deploy new financial capital in a countercyclical manner.
+The association said that during periods of heightened volatility, super funds tend to deploy new financial capital in a countercyclical manner.

 “The steady stream of contributions – particularly into the compulsory super system – provides a fairly predictable source of new demand for domestic securities.
 Net of stable outflows for the payment of retirement incomes, these annual flows amount to around $50 billion,” ASFA said.